 You may disagree with my subjective accounting decisions.
 It is for that reason that I included the raw data for each fiscal year as presented in the congressional budget justifications.
 You can reconstruct or re-interpret these data to your heart's content.

 Why you shouldn't use the "Apollo Program Budget Appropriations" data source

 Don't use this as a source.
 It contains fundamental errors, significant omissions, and presents an inaccurate picture of Apollo funding.
-It undercounts direct costs by nearly $1 billion omits all indirect costs.
+It undercounts direct costs by nearly $1 billion and omits all indirect costs.

 Third, there are significant omissions for programs before FY 1964.
-It should be a warning sign to any attentive reader that this source claims that $0 was spent on the Saturn I rocket before FY 1964—an impressive feat of fiscal efficiency considering the rocket first launched in 1961.
+It should be a warning sign to any attentive reader that this source claims that $0 was spent on the Saturn I rocket before FY 1964—an impressive claim of fiscal efficiency considering the rocket first launched in 1961.

 Fourth, the annual values for "NASA Total" only include the space agency's R&D account.
 As discussed previously, it excludes the Construction of Facilities and Administrative Overhead accounts and thus understates NASA's annual budgets.

 Fifth, it contains a fundamental arithmetic error for NASA's total budget from 1960 - 1973.
 It should be $41 billion given the numbers provided, not $56 billion as claimed.